tomwhite/covid-19-uk-data/README.md

 ## News

+* 29 March 2020.
+There's a [new spreadsheet](https://fingertips.phe.org.uk/documents/Historic%20COVID-19%20Dashboard%20Data.xlsx) that includes historical data for the dashboard.
+This includes cases (by country, English UTLA, English NHS region), deaths (by country), and recovered patients (although this isn't being updated at the time of writing).
 * 27 March 2020.
 UK daily indicators now include number of deaths for UK, England, Scotland, Wales, and Northern Ireland.
+* 26 March 2020.
+Northern Ireland's Public Health Agency (PHA) started publishing confirmed cases by Local Government District (LGD) on weekdays.
 * 25 March 2020.
 The reporting period for number of deaths changed.
 Previously it was for the 24 hour period starting and ending at 9am.
 The new period starts and ends at 5pm, and is reported the following afternoon at 2pm.
 (So the number of deaths reported on 25 March (cumulative total 463) represents the period 9am to 5pm on 24 March.)
 The testing and case numbers continue to be the 9am period.
 * 24 March 2020.
 Northern Ireland's Public Health Agency (PHA) started producing a Daily COVID-19 Surveillance Bulletin in PDF form.
 It contains test numbers (also broken down by Health and Social Care Trust), and case numbers *but only on a choropleth map* (and broken down by age and gender).
 * 21 March 2020.
 PHW is back to health board (not LA) breakdowns again, this time it looks permanent.